-a.
+- a.
 NUMBER OF SHARES.
-Subject to adjustments as provided in Section 5, the total number of shares of Stock subject to Awards granted under the Plan, in the aggregate, may not exceed 6,116,000 (the "Fungible Pool Limit"), which includes (A) a reserve of 2,467,000 shares of Stock remaining available for issuance under the 2007 Plan as in effect prior to the Effective Date and (B) an increase of 3,649,000 shares of Stock, as approved by the Board, subject to approval by the stockholders of the Company.
+Subject to adjustments as provided in Section 5.b, the total number of shares of Stock subject to Awards granted under the Plan, in the aggregate, may not exceed 7,198,598 (the "Fungible Pool Limit"), which includes (A) a reserve of 439,798 shares of Stock remaining available for issuance under the 2016 Plan as in effect prior to the Effective Date and (B) an increase of 6,758,800 shares of Stock, as approved by the Board, subject to approval by the stockholders of the Company.
 Each share of Stock issued or to be issued in connection with any Full-Value Award shall be counted against the Fungible Pool Limit as 2.3 Fungible Pool Units.
 Stock Options, SARs and other Awards that do not deliver the full value at grant thereof of the underlying shares of Stock and that expire no more than seven (7) years from the date of grant shall be counted against the Fungible Pool Limit as one (1.0) Fungible Pool Unit.
 (For these purposes, the number of shares of Stock taken into account with respect to a SAR shall be the number of shares of Stock underlying the SAR at grant (i.e., not the final number of shares of Stock delivered upon exercise of the SAR)).
 For purposes of the preceding sentence, shares that have been forfeited or cancelled in accordance with the terms of the applicable Award shall not be considered to have been delivered under the Plan, but shares held back in satisfaction of the exercise price or tax withholding requirements from shares that would otherwise have been delivered pursuant to an Award will be considered to have been delivered under the Plan.
 In addition, shares of Stock that have been repurchased by the Company with proceeds obtained in connection with the exercise of outstanding Awards shall not be added into the pool of available shares.
 Any shares of Stock that again become available for grant pursuant to this Section 2.a shall be added back to the pool of available shares.
-For purposes of clarity, in calculating the number of shares of Stock remaining under the Fungible Pool Limit, the Administrator will not increase the number of available Fungible Pool Units for shares of Stock delivered under an Award (i.e. previously acquired Shares tendered by the Participant in payment of the exercise price or of withholding taxes).
-The Administrator shall determine the appropriate methodology for calculating the number of shares of Stock issued pursuant to the Plan.
+For purposes of clarity, in calculating the number of shares of Stock issued pursuant to the Plan - b.

-b.
 TYPE OF SHARES.
 Stock delivered by the Company under the Plan may be authorized but unissued Stock or previously issued Stock acquired by the Company and held in treasury.
-No fractional shares of Stock will be delivered under the Plan.
+No fractional shares of Stock will be delivered under the Plan. - c.
+PARTICIPANT SHARE LIMIT.
+The maximum number of shares of Stock for which any Awards may be granted to any Participant annually from and after adoption of the Plan and prior to March 20, 2028 shall be 2,000,000, subject to adjustments as provided in Section 5.b.
+No Awards may be granted under the Plan after March 20, 2028, but previously granted Awards may extend beyond that date.